davidjhkim/digitalframeworks-summer2018/Final Story.md

 “I just think sometimes those guys just have smash-mouth mentality that they can bring to the offensive side, which can be a big addition,” Braun said.
 “We had a defensive tackle, who was about 5’9 260 pounds last year who’s pretty athletic and he smashed some people.”

-So if you want to hoard heavier-than-average running backs in your fantasy football league in the hopes that they score more touchdowns, do some homework before you make your selections.
+So if you want to hoard heavier-than-average running backs in your fantasy football league in the hopes that they score more touchdowns than lighter-than-average running backs, do some homework before you make your selections.
 If that heavier-than-average running back has an outstanding wide receiver, a mobile quarterback, or a quarterback with great play-action motion, that running back might not bring you many points.